loopindex/ckeditor-track-changes/README.md

 ```javascript
 	config.extraPlugins = 'lite';
 ```
-- See the [documentation](docs/doc.md) for all the configuration options.
+- See the [documentation](http://www.loopindex.com/lite/docs/) for all the configuration options.

+##Configuration
+The LITE plugin is automatically activated after you install it and edit <code>config.js</code> as described above.
+For the full details of tweaking the loading process, toolbar commands, users and more, see the [documentation page](http://www.loopindex.com/lite/docs/).

 ## API
 <ul>